 In a heated debate with the Inquisitor over the admission of one of them, Nadal replied: “We [Jesuits] take pleasure in admitting those of Jewish ancestry.”
 In what would become a striking pattern, most of the pro-converso arguments were made by crypto-Jews claiming to be native Spaniards.
 Maryks notes that his historical investigations suggest that Nadal was “most probably a descendant of Majorcan Jews (77).”

-Jewish attempts to alter Christian thinking about Jews from within Christianity, were already well-established by the date of Nadal’s intercession with the Inquisitor.
-An excellent example is the classic work of Alonso de Santa María de Cartagena (1384–1456) — Defensorium unitatis christianae [In Defense of Christian Unity] (1449–50).
+Jewish attempts to alter Christian thinking about Jews from within Christianity were already well-established by the date of Nadal’s intercession with the Inquisitor.
+An excellent example is a classic work of Alonso de Santa María de Cartagena (1384–1456) — Defensorium unitatis christianae [In Defense of Christian Unity] (1449–50).

 Like other examples of pro-converso propaganda, however, Cartagena’s arguments always went beyond mere appeals for ‘tolerance.’
 According to Cartagena, “the faith appears to be more splendid in the Israelite flesh,” Jews naturally possess a “civic nobility,” and it was the duty of rough and uncouth native Spaniards to unite with the “tenderness of the Israelite meekness.”
 (14, 17)